• Recipes

 This one bowl apple cake is just as easy as a cake mix, but with far better results.
 Of course, there’s nothing artificial.
 No preservatives and if you are comfortable measuring and stirring, you’ll have success here.
 My grandmother used to have this one bowl apple cake on hand when we came to visit and we loved it because it was tender and soft, lightly spiced and it didn’t require a fork and plate to eat.
 Just a free hand and an open mouth is all you need for this family snack cake recipe.

 If you prefer an unembellished applesauce cake, feel free to leave out the raisins and walnuts.
 We like them for flavor and texture, but if you’re a purist, that’s cool too.
 Either way, this applesauce cake will be a winner.
-We like ours with a sprinkle of powdered sugar, but it’s also good with a dollop of whipped cream or a scoop of vanilla.

 I like to line my baking pans with parchment paper for easy, reliable removal.